jratzenboeck/jratzenboeck-blog/_posts/2017-07-29-blogging-like-a-hacker.md

 After reading through this post and trying things out in your IDE, you should have a basic knowledge of how Jekyll works and how you can use it to build your place in the web.
 I hope you enjoyed it and had a quite good impression and experience with it as I had it.
-I have to admit that this was only a short introduction into Jekyll but it should helped you to eliminate the first few obstacles faster.
+I have to admit that this was only a short introduction into Jekyll but it should have helped you to eliminate the first few obstacles faster.
 If you want to dive deeper, and I hope so, the [official Jekyll documentation](https://jekyllrb.com/docs/home/ "Jekyll Docs") is a very good resource and provides you with all the details.